Arman0z/the-weasleys/README.md

 # The Weasleys - Magical Website

+An interactive storytelling experience featuring the Weasley family from the wizarding world.
+This website combines magical animations, interactive elements, and captivating illustrations to bring the story of young Billius Weasley to life as he discovers the enchanted family clock.

+## Project Purpose

+This website was designed to:

+1. **Create an Immersive Reading Experience**: Blend digital storytelling with interactive elements that respond to user actions
+2. **Showcase Magical Effects**: Implement subtle animations and visual effects that enhance the wizarding world atmosphere
+3. **Present an Accessible Story**: Deliver a responsive experience that works across devices while maintaining accessibility standards
+4. **Demonstrate Creative Web Development**: Use vanilla HTML, CSS, and JavaScript to create engaging interactive fiction

+The story follows young Billius Weasley who, envious of his brother's upcoming departure to Hogwarts, accidentally awakens unexpected magic in the family's enchanted clock.

 This README provides instructions for opening the website locally and replacing the placeholder images with final artwork.

 ## Opening the Website Locally